You are here

 - Grant Application Guidelines (.pdf) – This provides detailed information about this granting program and the application process.

-- Frequently Asked Questions (FAQs) (.pdf) - This is a list of frequently asked questions.
+- Frequently Asked Questions (FAQs) (.pdf) - This is an updated list of frequently asked questions (as of October 25, 2021).

 - Visual Application Guide (.pdf) – This is an illustration that provides simplified step-by-step instructions on how to apply.

-- Application Form Template (.doc) – This is an editable template of the application form so you can work on your responses before you’re ready to submit.
+- Application Form Template (.doc) – All applications must be submitted using our online system.
+Please contact firstname.lastname@example.org if you are unable to submit using the online system due to capacity related issues or unreliable internet access in your region.
+This is an editable template of the application form so you can work on your responses before you’re ready to submit.

 How to Apply

-Step 1: Read through the Grant Application Guidelines to ensure you are eligible for funding.
+Step 1: Take the Eligibility Self-Assessment Quiz to ensure you are eligible for funding.

-Step 2: If you have any questions, schedule a call with staff, or attend an online information session (sign up to be notified of any upcoming sessions here!).
+Step 3: If you have any questions, schedule a call with staff, or attend an online information session (see below for dates and registration).
 We’ll also share a recording if you’re unable to attend.

 - For general inquiries or to discuss grant alignment, please email: email@example.com.